 Step 1: Register the hostname on bunny.net

-First, open your Pull Zone details page and locate the Add Custom Hostname panel in the General section.
-Then enter the domain that you would like to use and click on the ADD button.
+First, open your Pull Zone details page and locate the Hostnames panel in the General section.
+Then enter the domain that you would like to use and click on the Add hostname button.
 The hostname will then appear in the Linked Hostnames list.

 Step 2: Locate and copy the CNAME record

 Next, locate and select the CNAME record and copy it to your clipboard to use in step 3.
-It can be found right above the add hostname field.
+It can be found right under the add hostname field.

 Step 3: Create a DNS CNAME record